Isometrica/sub-stance/DESIGN.md

 - If a `needBind` request is made, a `retainCount` property is attached to the sub handle.
 - On transition, subs are torn down if they not needed by the next state and have a retainCount of > 0
 - If the retain count of a sub hits 0, it is torn down if it is not a `state` sub (i.e. isn't required globally across the entire state).
+- `needBind` takes a `$scope` and listens to `$destroy` to decrement retain count.

+### Idea 4 - Autorun

+- As well as payloads, we can just pass a function to `need*` and `transition`.
+- This function must return a subscription.
+- This is wrapped in an autorun block i `$subs`.
+- Probably will need to listen to the `Tracker.Deps.invalidate` it in the `$subs`?
+Or we could register an object in `_currentSubs` that has a property of the sub etc. They autorun block could just update the property?
+- Passed the `$meteor` service for convenience (considered making them invokable but that's overkill).
+- They have random keys; will be torn down on transition (or under the appropriate retain conditions).